 Besides, we faced several confusing issues.
 For example, there was nobody from Canada or Germany.
 Of course, the bounce rates vary, yet the composition of the target audience may be another reason behind this.
 Many Product Hunt users aren’t marketers or business owners who are the usual target audience of Plerdy.
 Therefore, they may be interested in absolutely different solutions.
 And although our project got some decent traffic, we expected better results for the money and time spent.

 The main goal was to increase brand awareness.
 This is critical for any product to boost marketing and attract more users.
 The Product Hunt launch helped us to make Plerdy more recognizable.
-Now, it’s more popular on different resources where we placed information and ads.
+Now, it’s more popular on different resources where we place information and ads.